lotcz/theSeed/doc/beehive.md

 Minerals
 --------

-- impenetrable sprites (e.g. water drops)
+- impenetrable sprites (e.g. water drops), make minerals stack
 - some minerals flow on water
 - bubbles turn to water on surface and can be collected -